abhinav4848/Obsidian-Medicine/obesity in children.md

 - Prader-Willi syndrome

 # Consequences of obesity in children
-- Orthopedic problems: [[Slipped upper femoral epiphysis]], Blount's disease (a development abnormality of the tibia resulting in bowing of the legs), musculoskeletal pains
+- Orthopaedic problems: [[Slipped upper femoral epiphysis]], Blount's disease (a development abnormality of the tibia resulting in bowing of the legs), musculoskeletal pains
-- Sleep apnea
+- Sleep apnoea
 - Benign intracranial hypertension